danield33/EduPulse-App/docs/project_docs/DevelopmentGuide.md

 Project infrastrucutre can be improved for better maintability and reliability
 * Unit / Integration tests for code
 * CI/CD pipeline
-  * Current CI/CD pipeline is failing due to lack of working tests
+  * Current CI/CD pipeline is failing due to lack of any tests

 ## Frontend Feature Improvements
 Below are some features changes that can improve the project